-Social stress can come from peers or from the experience of pubertal changes.
-Peer rejection and victimization have been consistently associated with psychological issues in adolescents11.
+Social stress can come from peer pressure or from the experience of pubertal changes.
+Peer rejection and victimization have been consistently associated with psychological issues in adolescents13.

 Parents are often worried about their kids’ addiction to video games.
 An addiction involves a lack of control over a particular activity to the point of causing harms.
 If your kid can put down the game console and join the family for dinner, then your child is not addicted.

 Video gaming is not bad when done in moderation.
 A study conducted at Oxford University has found that a moderate level of video game playing (less than 3 hours) does not pose negative effects16.

 Besides basic needs such as food and safety, humans are motivated by the desire to have autonomy, competence and relatedness17.
 Video games, especially multiplayer games, can provide all of those.
 Players have complete control over the character, they feel accomplished through winning and they can relate to other players.

 If you are worried about their excessive playing (more than 3 hours a day), discuss with your child rationally about overuse.
 Ask your child to come up with a reasonable limit.
 They have to know that this is done for their well-being, not your need to control.

 You can also help your child find other passion and hobbies to get those dopamine boosters.
 The keyword here is “help”, not “make”.
 Ultimately, our goals in parenting is to help kids learn to self-regulate so that they will do the right thing even when we’re not around.
 Allow your child to have control over their own lives and they’ll become motivated to engage in everyday activities.

 If you are looking for additional tips and an actual step-by-step plan, my online course Self-motivated Learner is a great place to start.